RyanDCampbell/How-to-Host-a-Resume-on-GitHub-Pages/README.md

   3. Open Atom when it has finished installing.

+  4. Create and save your Markdown files as you would with any other application.
+File -> New File, and File -> Save.

-  4. **TIP** Enable the "Markdown Preview" feature as shown below.
-This feature allows you to see a live preview of how the Markdown will look once it has been processed.
+  5. **TIP** Enable the "Markdown Preview" feature as shown below.
+While you're working on your Markdown file, this feature displays a live preview of how the Markdown will look once it has been processed.
 I found this feature way harder to find then it should be.

   ![Markdown Preview](https://github.com/RyanDCampbell/RyanDCampbell.github.io/blob/735c5dcac4fd672644e6b0302a16753338bea19c/images/MenuGif.gif)